openEDI/oedisi/docs/oedisi_cli.rst

 Alternately, Kubernetes setup files can be used to orchestrate the launch of all the required containers.
 Kubernetes deploment files are generated within the ``kubernetes`` folder inside the build folder.
-All files can be deployed using a file command (Both deployment and service files). ter.
+All files can be deployed using a file command (Both deployment and service files).
 It is to be noted that these files can be modified to serve a unique usecases.

 Running containers using Kubernetes::